smxi/rbxi/rbxi-data/readme-rbxi.txt

 There is no need to remove anything here by default, since if the primary backup directory name is blank, that backup won't run.

-The other thing you might want to change is adding exclude-globbing-filelists to either DATA_! or DATA_2 backups.

-To do that, simply create those files, add the variable names for them where the root and home file lists are listed, then add this to the rdiff-backup command:

 #########################################################################